 Once the County obtains ownership of these properties any existing structures will be demolished and all debris removed from the site.
 The County intends to remove any electrical, water and sewer utilities from the site and cap them at the road.
-This may change due to budget issues such as unanticipated demolition costs, increased costs of acquisition, etc. The details of the program will be defined in the programmatic policies and procedures document to be developed once HUD approves this Action Plan.
+This may change due to budget issues such as unanticipated demolition costs, increased costs of acquisition, etc. The County will utilize funds to address any impacts to infrastructure which may occur during demolition and site clearance.
+Any funds used to address impacts to infrastructure will be limited to the purchase of materials needed to address the issue, labor will be provided by County staff.
+The details of the program are defined in the programmatic policies and procedures document.
 The County will then grade the site as needed and either plant grass or local vegetation so that the lot does not remain as vacant dirt lot.
 The lot will be maintained by the County, in perpetuity, for use in accordance with section V.B.4 of the Notice.